mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/instant/subtract/index.md

 ## Description

-Subtracting a duration is equivalent to [adding](Web/JavaScript/Reference/Global_Objects/Temporal/Instant/add) the [negation](Web/JavaScript/Reference/Global_Objects/Temporal/Duration/negated) of the duration, so all the same considerations apply.
+Subtracting a duration is equivalent to [adding](Web/JavaScript/Reference/Global_Objects/Temporal/Instant/add) its [negation](Web/JavaScript/Reference/Global_Objects/Temporal/Duration/negated), so all the same considerations apply.

 ## Examples